-When we first met the Browns in 2010, the 48-year-old patriarch and wives Janelle and Meri were all working — though Meri lost her job soon after.
+When we first met the Browns in 2010, Kody and his former wives Janelle and Meri were all working — though Meri lost her job soon after.
 Kody was never clear about what he did for a living, though he’d make mention of some sort of online ad sales work.
-It appears that he’s no longer involved in that, and instead, the family has been living off their earnings from the TLC reality series.
+Before that, Kody was the president of Das Hundhaus Firearms and Accessories, according to E!
+News.
+It appears that he’s no longer involved in any of those previous jobs and instead quit his job to focus on building the family’s brand.

-Things only got worse in 2014, when Robyn’s son Dayton got in a serious ATV accident that resulted in a major medical bill.
-Because of Kody’s reported six-figure debt, they were unable to pay the hospital, and a lien was put on their home until the debt was settled a year later.
-By 2015, it seemed like their finances were under control, but there's only been one season since.
-And with no plans for a new season in sight, Kody and his wives might have to find other work soon — if they haven’t already.
+In 2014, Robyn’s son Dayton got in a serious ATV accident that resulted in a major medical bill.
+Because of Kody’s reported six-figure debt, they were unable to pay the hospital, and a lien was reportedly put on their home until the debt was settled a year later.
+In June 2020, Christine asked fans to purchase her LuLaRoe clothing in order to pay for her daughter Ysabel’s $50,000 scoliosis surgery.